 Next, select to either Upload photos from your computer or search your Media Library for images to populate your new gallery.

 Step 4 – Edit your gallery settings

 Now it’s time to edit your gallery settings and your images.
-Select an image in the gallery to edit its title and caption, or select the entire gallery to configure its layout, enable isotope, set gallery margins, enable Lightbox, and add additional CSS.
+Select an image in the gallery to edit its title and caption, or select the entire gallery to configure its layout, set gallery margins, enable Lightbox, and add additional CSS.

 You can also edit the gallery more extensively by selecting the Edit Gallery button in the right-hand sidebar.
 This button opens the traditional Envira Gallery gallery editor in a new tab.

 Step 5 – Publish your page or post

 Once your photos have uploaded to WordPress, you’re ready to publish your page or post containing your newest gallery!
 Click Publish in the upper right of the screen, and enjoy your new gallery.

 Is this the only way to use Envira and Gutenberg together?

 A: You can, of course, choose to embed an Envira gallery onto a page or post using the Shortcode Block.
 You’ll find this block located under the Widgets section in Gutenberg.